Ylianst/MeshCentral/readme.md

 	https://servername:8080/customer2
 ```

 When you setup many domains, the server considers each domain separately.
-Each domain has separate user accounts, administrators, etc. Within each domain, you can put a "title" and "title2" as strings that will show up at the top of the web site. "userQuota" indicates the default maximum amount of data a user can have in it's "My Files" folder. "meshQuota" is the maximum total size of files in each mesh folder. "newAccounts" indicates if new accounts can be created from the login page, 0 if not allowed, 1 if allowed.
+Each domain has separate user accounts, administrators, etc. Within each domain, you can put a `title` and `title2` as strings that will show up at the top of the web site. `userQuota` indicates the default maximum amount of data a user can have in it's "My Files" folder. `meshQuota` is the maximum total size of files in each mesh folder. `newAccounts` indicates if new accounts can be created from the login page, `0` if not allowed, `1` if allowed.
 Note that if a web site has no accounts, the new account option will be available until an account is created and the first account will be the site administrator.

-MeshCentral also supports server peering, add the "peers" section with a list of all peers.
+MeshCentral also supports server peering, add the `peers` section with a list of all peers.
 If you want to do server peering, make sure all servers are configured to use the same database.
-Also, the "serverId" value is optional.
+Also, the `serverId` value is optional.
 If it's not specified, the computer hostname is used instead.

 Other Notes
 -----------

-For Windows users, if you install MeshCentral globally using "npm install meshcentral -g", it will not be able to run correctly as a Windows Service.
+For Windows users, if you install MeshCentral globally using `npm install meshcentral -g`, it will not be able to run correctly as a Windows Service.
 It will immediately stop each time you start it.

 For more information on MeshCentral or other tools, visit [MeshCommander.com](http://meshcommander.com).